List of presidential nominating conventions in the United States: Workers', Communist and Socialist Workers parties

 The Communist Party was formed by Leninists who had left the Socialist Party of America in 1919.
 The Socialist Workers Party was formed by Communists who followed Leon Trotsky rather than Joseph Stalin and briefly joined the Socialist Party before forming their own party in 1937.

 Libertarian, Green, and Constitution Parties

 In 1999, the United States Taxpayers' Party changed its name to the Constitution Party.

-The individual article about a Libertarian convention after 1980 or a Green Party convention after 1996 is linked to its respective city in the table below.
+The individual article about a Libertarian convention or about a Green Party convention after 1996 is linked to its respective city in the table below.
 Cities linked for Constitution and U.S. Taxpayers' Party conventions lead to individual sections of Constitution Party National Convention.

 Location of the Party Convention in Relation to Election Winner

 The list below shows the location of the party convention, along with the winner of the election.
 Bold font indicates that party won the presidential election.
-If the party won the state where the convention was held the box is shaded.
+If the party won the state where the convention was held — but not necessarily that city itself — the box is shaded.
+(For example, while the 1948 Democratic, Progressive and Republican conventions were all held in Philadelphia, the city itself narrowly voted for Democratic President Harry Truman, while the state of Pennsylvania as a whole voted for the Republican candidate, Thomas Dewey.
+In this table the 1948 Republican box is shaded, but the Democratic one is not.).
 Other parties are only listed if they garnered electoral college votes.